mpalmer/lvmsync/README.md

 takes place over SSH, because we don't trust any network, and it simplifies so many things (such as link-level compression, if you want it).
 If CPU is an issue, you shouldn't be running LVM on your phone anyway.

-## Limitations

-Apart from the sparse, user-hostile nature of the whole process, the following are known limitations of the `lvmsync` tool.
-None of them are huge design problems, merely things that haven't been needed yet.
-Feel free to add them in if you need them.